$ oc get co storage

 OKD is capable of provisioning persistent volumes (PVs) using the Container Storage Interface (CSI) driver for Microsoft Azure Disk Storage.

-To create CSI-provisioned PVs that mount to Azure Disk storage assets, OKD installs the Azure Disk CSI Driver Operator and the Azure Disk CSI driver by default in the
+To create CSI-provisioned PVs that mount to Azure Disk storage assets with this feature is enabled, OKD installs the Azure Disk CSI Driver Operator and the Azure Disk CSI driver by default in the

-The Azure Disk CSI Driver Operator provides a storage class named
+The Azure Disk CSI Driver Operator, after being enabled, provides a storage class named

 managed-csi that you can use to create persistent volume claims (PVCs).
 The Azure Disk CSI Driver Operator supports dynamic volume provisioning by allowing storage volumes to be created on-demand, eliminating the need for cluster administrators to pre-provision storage.